Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 So imagine my surprise when, out of the blue (a pun that will become apparent in a moment), I was asked to test a softshell JW jacket!
 I jumped at the chance of doing this hiking jacket review, not only because it has a snazzy logo (wolf print) but because it would satisfy my curiosity.

-Disclosure: This hiking jacket review focuses on the “Turbulence” women’s
+This hiking jacket review focuses on the “Turbulence” women’s soft shell jacket.

 As you can see in the photo, the jacket is “Brilliant Blue”, a tad too aggressive for my usual taste in trail wear but definitely a color found in nature so it fits my self-imposed rule about hiking gear colors.